-Heat spreaders are objects with a high thermal conductivity that either connect a heat source to another heat exchanger or that release heat to ambient air to prevent the overheating of critical components.
+Heat spreaders are objects made of materials with high thermal conductivity that either spread heat from a localized source across a larger surface area, sometimes transferring it to a secondary heat exchanger, heatsink, or dissipating it into ambient air to prevent the overheating of critical components.
 These heat-dissipating devices are typically made of copper, aluminum, graphite, or diamond.
-Different types of heat spreaders, including metallic heat spreaders; phase-change devices like heat pumps and vapor changers; and thermal transfer compounds to fill air gaps, have been designed to maximize heat transfer efficiency for different applications.
+Different types of heat spreaders, including metallic heat spreaders, phase-change devices like vapor chambers and heat pipes, and thermal transfer compounds to fill air gaps, have been designed to maximize heat transfer efficiency for different applications.
 Heat spreaders are commonly used in computer processors, mobile devices, and automotive electronics, among other things.
-This article will review what heat spreaders are, and explain the different types and applications to ensure you have the information you need to complete your project.
+This article will review what heat spreaders are and explain the different types and applications to ensure you have the information you need to complete your project.

 What Is a Heat Spreader?